 Your optometrist needs to know about eye health history and any genetic eye conditions in the family.
 Gathering information about your eye health is crucial.
-Your optometrist may also ask about previous eye surgeries, previous diagnoses or radiation therapy for your head and neck.
+Your optometrist may also ask about previous eye surgeries, minor eye procedures, previous diagnoses or radiation therapy for your head and neck.
 Your optometrist must know about the symptoms you have been experiencing the consistency and frequency of your symptoms lately.
 All the information shared, and a comprehensive eye exam will determine the extremity of the cataract also develop what steps to take to manage the cataract.

 - COMPREHENSIVE EYE EXAM:

 Eye exams are imperative for ocular health.
 Comprehensive eye exams are crucial after you have received a cataract diagnosis.
 With a cataract, our vision gradually declines.
 Regular eye exams help us regulate the rate at which changes will affect the lens.
 As well as any changes in your prescription.
 Your optometrist performs a visual acuity test to know the difference in your prescription.
 Another test is the tonometry test to check the pressure within your eye, and for a closer eye inspection, a slit lamp test is conducted.
 These tests determine the overall health of your eye, and they make sure that other eye diseases such as glaucoma are not present.